nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 	cot.customer_id
 ```

-8. How many pizzas were delivered that had both exclusions and extras?
+**8. How many pizzas were delivered that had both exclusions and extras?**

 ```sql
 SELECT COUNT(*) as pizza_exclustion_extra